Mistakes to Avoid

 Underestimating a Missing or Unresponsive Freeholder

 If your freeholder is hard to reach, slow to respond or cannot be traced at all, the extension does not become impossible, but it does take longer.
-Where a freeholder will not engage, the statutory route still works through an application to the tribunal or court, and a missing freeholder can be dealt with by a vesting order that lets the extension go ahead without them.
+Where a freeholder will not engage, the statutory route still works, and a missing freeholder can be dealt with by a vesting order from the court that lets the extension go ahead without them.
 Both add time, so the mistake is leaving it until a buyer is waiting.
 If you suspect the freeholder will be a problem, start early.

 Banking on Leasehold Reform to Cut the Cost

 The Leasehold and Freehold Reform Act 2024 promises to remove marriage value and change how premiums are calculated, which would make many extensions cheaper.
 It is tempting to hold off and wait for that.
-The catch is that these particular changes are not yet in force: the detailed rules still need further legislation, and the realistic timing is late 2026 at the very earliest, quite possibly later.
-Freeholders challenged the reforms in court and lost, but that does not bring the changes into force any sooner.
+The catch is that these particular changes are not yet in force: the detailed rules still need further legislation, and the government has not yet consulted on the new valuation rates, so the realistic timing is 2027 at the earliest and quite possibly later.
+The reforms have been through the courts too: freeholders lost a challenge in the High Court in 2025 but were given permission to appeal, and the case has reached the Court of Appeal, so even the final shape of the law is not yet settled.
 Plan around the law as it stands today, not the law as it may become, especially if you want to sell in the meantime.
 Our guide to leasehold reform tracks what is in force and what is still on the shelf.

 Going It Alone, or Starting Too Late